eleev/swift-functional/Articles/2018-08-07-functional-swift-part-2.md

 ## Morphism
 In functional programming `Morphism` is simply a transformation function.
-There are two types of morphism: `Endomorphism` and `Isomorphism`. `Endomorphism` is represented as a function where the input type is the same as the output. `Isomorphism` is also represented as a pair of functions (of course, it is Functional Paradigm - everything is a function 😄) that transform between 2 types of objects that is structural in nature and no data is lost:
+There are two types of morphisms: `Endomorphism` and `Isomorphism`. `Endomorphism` is represented as a function where the input type is the same as the output. `Isomorphism` is also represented as a pair of functions (of course, it is Functional Paradigm - everything is a function 😄) that transforms between two types of objects that is structural in nature and no data is lost:

 ```swift
 struct Endomorphism<E> {